 When we need to search something, then Google or Bing will the first choice hit in mind suddenly.
-But Google and Bing will not give all the Hidden information which is served under the Deep web.
+But Google and Bing will not give all the Hidden information which is served under the Dark web.

 Google has the ability to track your each and every move on the Internet while you are searching via Google .if you don’t want google to collect your personal information and your online activities you should maintain your Anonymity in online.